joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6477731/2025/07/07/callum-wilson-leaves-newcastle/

 **Typhoon Danas Strikes Taiwan**\
-`The storm left hundreds of thousands of homes without power and crushed the gate of a well-known temple in the southwest of Taiwan.`\
+`The storm left hundreds of thousands of homes without power and crushed the gate of a well-known temple in southwest Taiwan.`\
 https://nytimes.com/video/world/asia/100000010270274/typhoon-danas-strikes-taiwan.html

 **Summer lovin’, had me a blast: How CC Sabathia’s Milwaukee moment smoothed a path to Cooperstown**\